HilarioFernandes/HilarioFernandes.github.io/_posts/2025-11-09-asotrraic.md

 - Textual criticisms: how do the resolute readings fit (or fail to fit) the structure and wording of the Tractatus itself (or later Wittgenstein's texts that criticize the *Tractatus*, such as the *Philosophical Investigations*)?
 Is the reading interpretively faithful?
 - Philosophical criticisms: are the proposals of the resolute readings philosophically plausible or internally coherent, regardless of the textual evidence?

-To keep this blog post relatively short, we shall not go over the responses that resolute readers have proposed to these criticisms.
-We may now list the criticisms in the categories mentioned above (which are not mutually exclusive):
+To keep this blog post relatively short, we shall not go over the responses that resolute readers have proposed to these criticisms, instead briefly covering the criticisms following the categories above (which are not mutually exclusive):

 ### Textual Criticisms